 You’ll also meet the anesthesiologist.
 This is the healthcare provider in charge of the medicine that helps you sleep and feel no pain during surgery.
 You can ask questions about the anesthesia and how it will affect you.

-You may have to stay in the hospital for a few days, depending on the type of surgery you had and your insurance.
+You may have to stay in the hospital for a few days, depending on the type of surgery you had.
 You may want to talk with your insurance company before your surgery.

 Your healthcare providers will explain the side effects you can expect with each type of surgery.
 They can also suggest ways to help prevent or manage these side effects.
 It is important that you let your healthcare provider know about any changes or problems you notice.